VIDEO PRODUCTION THAT ENGAGES YOUR AUDIENCE, MEETS YOUR STRATEGY, AND HAS REAL IMPACT ON YOUR BUSINESS

 4. Top-Down shot – it’s the bird’s eye view.
 This one hits us differently because we rarely see the world like this.
 Beautiful patterns and symmetry emerge, and while the world unveiled is real, there is also an abstract quality to it.

 5. The Pull-Away shot – this one often ends the movie, as the ‘Hero’ has conquered his challenges and himself and this shot’s effect is to place him harmoniously within his new environment.
 The shot would start in close, then we pull out and show him, say, at the mountain’s edge watching a glorious sunset while before him a vast landscape whispers new potentials.
-This is unforgettable.
+It is unforgettable.

 6. The Low-Down shot – keeping our perspective, say, barely above the river’s waterline as we skim along with its flow.
-This often is a dynamic entry to a scene, and is totally immersive, leading us to the beginnings of a new adventure.
+This is a dynamic entry to a scene, and totally immersive, leading us to the beginnings of a new adventure.

 All of these shots, which between them can be mixed and intercut, not only have their aesthetic, they each have their own place in the continuum of visual storytelling.
 Use these tastefully and wisely, and above all, have fun.